sebastian-software/effective-color/readme.md

 ### `buildShades()`

 The `buildShades` function generates an array of color shades between two specified colors in the Oklab color space.
-This function allows for the creation of smooth gradients or transitions from one color to another, which can be particularly useful in UI design, data visualization, or any application where a natural progression of colors is needed.
+This function allows for the creation of smooth color stops from one color to another, which is primary meant for very light and very dark shades for one base color.

 #### Parameters:

 - **start**: `string` - The starting color in any CSS-compatible format.
 - **end**: `string` - The ending color in any CSS-compatible format.
 - **config**: `ShadeConfig` (optional) - An object specifying the configuration for shade generation, including:
-  - **steps**: `number` - The number of color shades to generate, including the start and end colors.
+  - **steps**: `number` - The number of color shades to generate
   - **difference**: `number` - The perceptual difference between consecutive shades.
 A higher value results in more distinct shades.
-  - **compensation**: `number` - A factor to adjust the progression curve of the color transition, allowing for more nuanced control over the gradient.
+  - **compensation**: `number` - A factor to adjust the progression curve of the color transition for very dark colors, allowing for more nuanced control over the result.

 #### Returns: